Exchange Management Shell

-Find information about how to use the Exchange Management Shell in Exchange 2013 to develop tools for Exchange server administration.
+Find information about how to use the Exchange Management Shell to develop tools for Exchange server administration.

-The Exchange Management Shell provides a rich set of commands, based on the Windows PowerShell platform, for managing an Exchange Server installation.
+The Exchange Management Shell provides a rich set of commands, based on the Windows PowerShell platform, for managing Exchange Online, Exchange Online as part of Office 365, or an on-premises version of Exchange starting with Exchange 2013.
 You can use the Exchange Management Shell to create two kinds of tools: command-line scripts that work within the Windows PowerShell environment, and tools that use the Exchange Management Shell cmdlets through a managed interface.
 You can use managed applications to create a standard Windows or web-based UI to administer an Exchange server.

 The articles in this section describe Exchange Management Shell features that are important for creating Exchange management tools.
-For information about planning, configuring, or maintaining Exchange 2013, see the Exchange Server TechCenter.
+For information about planning, configuring, or maintaining Exchange, see the Exchange Server TechCenter.